 However, after about 7 months, an audit carried out by the NGO revealed that our graffiti project wasn’t as effective as I had projected it to be.
 Not many people were identifying with the graffiti; hence the message didn’t sink as much as I had anticipated.

-I had carried out a research which was attached to the proposal and it outlined how murals and painting were different from graffiti and thus a high likelihood of being more objective than the later.
+Nonetheless, I had carried out research; which was attached to the proposal and it outlined how murals and painting were different from graffiti; and thus a high likelihood of being more objective than the later.
 The board received the proposal and took about 6 weeks to make a decision whereby they approved it.